thruflo/ntorque/README.rst

 #. you want to do something later
 #. you want to do a number of things in parallel

 There are many ways of approaching these problems.
-For example, in Python_, you might look at Twisted_, Celery_ and Stackless_.
+For example, in python, you might look at Twisted_, Celery_ and Stackless_.
 Torque is inspired by Google App Engine's taskqueue_, which models_ tasks as webhooks_.